vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 She wants me to hear Her love screams <br>
 while She is with Him.
 Oh, how dear, <br>
 how much gold it does cost to hear. <br>
-That’s how She and He haunt my dreams.
+That's how She and He haunt my dreams.

 Out on the plain, of course, the rain, <br>
-‘cause She wished to merge with His heart. <br>
+'cause She wished to merge with His heart. <br>
 Now, that is too much on my part, <br>
 the spice goes to my blood and brain,